EdTheDev254/image-steganography/README.md

 - Use lossless formats like PNG or BMP (since JPEG compression destroys exact LSB values).

 This principle is the same as the Audio LSB project I created:

+### How it works
+1. Convert the text into a binary string (8 bits per character).
+2. Flatten the image pixel data so each channel (R, G, B) can be accessed.
+3. Replace the least significant bit of each channel with the message bits.
+4. Reshape the modified pixels back into the original image dimensions and save.